The signs of emotional abuse in a toxic relationship

 Isolation is a common strategy used by emotional abusers to limit your access to external support, information, or resources.

-By cutting off your connections to friends, family, or community, the abuser creates a sense of dependency and makes it more difficult for you to seek help or escape the abusive situation.
+By cutting off your connections to friends, family, or the community, the abuser creates a sense of dependency and makes it more difficult for you to seek help or escape the abusive relationship.

 Additionally, emotional abusers may exert control over your personal life, finances, or decision-making, further eroding your autonomy and self-confidence.